-The auditorium overflowed with students proudly wearing Palestinian kuffiyehs and holding “Stop silencing us” signs high.
+The auditorium overflowed with students proudly wearing Palestinian kuffiyehs and holding “stop silencing us” signs high.
 By the end of the night, Palestinians on campus were finally given a voice for the first time in University of Michigan Ann Arbor’s history.

 Palestinian students, activists and allies of #UMDIVEST shared their personal narratives once again, urging CSG to vote yes to divest.
-After the decision to implement a secret ballot, divest supporters were met with an overwhelming vote of 23 in favor, 17 opposed and 5 abstentions.
+After the decision to implement a secret ballot, divestment supporters were met with an overwhelming vote of 23 in favor, 17 opposed and 5 abstentions.